-Learning outcome 4 is examined via a written exam and one case study.
+Learning outcome 4 is examined via a written exam and one case study which is conducted in groups.

 Compulsory attendance

 During the course, there may be lectures by visiting speakers and laboratory sessions where attendance is compulsory.
 A student who does not participate needs to complete a special make-up assignment within the prescribed time.